Jenna Careri / September 7th, 2020

 Pets are another major culprit of filthy air filters.
 Dogs and cats shed often, which releases fur and dander (particles of skin) into the air.
 These components get sucked up into ducts which could make the unit work harder to cool or heat your home.
 If you own pets, you should also switch out your air filter once a month, but there are ways to extend its life.
 Vacuum dust and fur off your air filter regularly, and you may be able to replace it less often.

 If you don’t have pets or allergies, Service Experts says you can change your air filter four times a year, without any maintenance necessary to extend use.
+That translates to about every three months, but don’t hesitate to do it even more often.

 The Department of Energy states that when you replace your clogged air filter in the recommended time frame, you can save between 5% and 15% on your air conditioner’s energy use.
 If your average energy bill is $100, that translates to savings of up to $15 a month – or $120 a year, after the cost of air filters.
 Because consistent air filter changes help protect the health of your HVAC system, this could also mean savings in eventual HVAC repairs.